Anniepoo/swiplchrtut/basics.md

 ~~~~

 First comes an **optional** _name_, a unique identifier for the rule.
 This is used by various CHR tools,
-but has no effect on the _operation_ of CHR.
+but has no effect on the _operation_ of CHR.  _name_ is followed by an `@`  separator if included.
 We will not discuss names further.

 Head
 ~~~~